What is “Net Run Rate” in Cricket?

 The Net Run Rate in cricket is a statistic that shows the number of runs scored in comparison with the number of overs played.
 The goal of this test is to provide an understanding of a team’s capabilities.

-What is net run rate in IPL?
+What is the net run rate (NRR) in IPL?

 The first step is to explain what the net run rate is and then we will move on to calculating the net run rate.
 In other words, it simply refers to the difference between the average run rate at which a team score runs and the average run rate at which it concedes runs.
 Hence the word ‘net’ in Net Run Rate, indicates the difference between those two average run rates.